hibahmad30/SplunkConfig/README.md

 <img src="https://i.imgur.com/mkvSwf7.png" alt="Update Packages" height=85% width=85%/>
 <br/>
 <br/>
-On our host machine, we will download Splunk Enterprise 9.2.1, and in our VirtualBox settings for the Ubuntu instance, add a shared folder with path of Splunk download:
+On our host machine, we will download Splunk Enterprise 9.2.1, and in our VirtualBox settings for the Ubuntu instance, add a shared folder with the path of the Splunk download:
 <br/>
 <br/>
 <img src="https://i.imgur.com/2SJYZ8s.png" alt="Download Splunk Enterprise" height=85% width=85%/>